-49 50 1 Chairman Koenig explained that he understands the needs of the Fire Department but expressed and hiring the new staff for July 1, 2021 is his first choice but if he had to choose a second choice, it would be Councilor Albert's suggestion of hiring them on January 1, 2022.
+Chairman Koenig explained that he understands the needs of the Fire Department but expressed concerns with the large increase to the budget.
+He asked if there was any possibility of staggering the start dates for the four new Firefighters.
+Chief Duke explained that there is always room for flexibility and hiring the new staff for July 1, 2021 is his first choice but if he had to choose a second choice, it would be Councilor Albert's suggestion of hiring them on January 1, 2022.
 He went on to explain that there is a disruption in their process every time they have to adjust the number of staff available so he would just assume do it all at once.